openapi-json-schema-tools/openapi-json-schema-generator/samples/openapi3/client/petstore/python/docs/components/schema/health_check_result.HealthCheckResult.md

 ## description
 Just a string to inform instance is up and running.
 Make it nullable in hope to get it as pointer in generated model.

-Just a string to inform instance is up and running.
-Make it nullable in hope to get it as pointer in generated model.

 ## Schema Type Info
 Input Type | Accessed Type | Description | Notes
 ------------ | ------------- | ------------- | -------------